spesml/spesml.github.io/2_Concepts/3_ModelingFramework/06_technical_viewpoint.md

 | Task to Partition Component Mapping | Allocation Matrix | SpesML TaskPartition Allocation | TaskPartition Allocation |
 | Partition to Execution Component Mapping | Allocation Matrix | SpesML Partition Allocation | Partition Allocation |

-## Well-Formedness Rules specific for the Technical Viewpoint
+## Specific Well-Formedness Rules

-The technical viewpoint incorporates all the general well-formedness rules that were introduced for the whole SpesML project/concept due to, for example, the Universal Interface Model (only syntactical-wise for the technical viewpoint).
+The technical viewpoint incorporates all the general well-formedness rules that were introduced for the whole SpesML concept due to, for example, the Universal Interface Model (only syntactical-wise for the technical viewpoint).
 In addition, the following rules were identified specifically for the technical viewpoint, mainly due to its deployment allocations and task tracing:

 - **WFR-T1: Port deployment must be aligned with task to execution component deployment.**
   - Task ports can only be deployed to ports of execution components to which the task as owner of the port is deployed itself.
 It is not allowed to deploy/allocate ports to ports of other execution components to which the task(s) have no deployment/allocation connection.